1. Thinking:

 Step three, manage and adjust spending habits.
 Good spending habits help reduce the pressure of earning money, making it easier to plan and build financial goals.
 Maintaining good spending habits helps avoid increasing costs when income rises and makes it easier to reach financial milestones.

 Step four, improve income and increase savings.
 Once good spending habits are established, you can focus on improving income.
-There are active and passive incomes, but in the initial stage, improving active income is easier and more effective.
+There are active and passive incomes, but in the early stages, improving active income is easier and more effective.

 Step five, build idle cash flow for investment.
 You must ensure cash flow control, fill emergency funds, and funds for major plans before the surplus money is truly idle.
 Without a reserve fund, it is easy to withdraw investment money to solve daily life problems.

 This will greatly affect plans and calculations in investment.
-Step six is to evaluate and improve the above five steps.
-When it comes to personal financial management, many people focus on investment and consider it the main goal because they are facing many financial problems and want to quickly escape difficult situations and get rich quickly.
+Step six is to evaluate and improve the previous five steps.
+When it comes to personal financial management, many people focus on investment and consider it the main goal because they are facing many financial issues and want to quickly escape difficult situations and get rich quickly.
 However, the information on the internet often encourages investing as early as possible, and that is also the advice from many financial experts.
 But I think differently.
-I want to focus on the management aspect, ensuring income, spending, saving, and investing.
+I want to focus on management factors, ensuring income, spending, saving, and investing.

-Notes when starting: When I first started, I had many questions and did not know who to ask, doing things while reflecting and asking others if possible.
+Notes when starting: When I first started, I had many questions and didn't know who to ask, reflecting while working and asking others if possible.
 Therefore, I actively recorded issues to share.
 First, keep everything as simple as possible.
-When I first started, I often had high expectations: a lot of income, a lot of data, making many reports, having more information, trying to grasp issues quickly, covering all aspects.
+When starting, I often had high expectations: a lot of income, a lot of data, making many reports, having more information, trying to grasp issues quickly, covering all aspects.
 Then I realized that this thinking was hasty and very difficult to implement, with low effectiveness.
 It is like someone who is weak trying to train a lot to get healthy quickly, which sounds unreasonable.
 The more you do that, the more tired you become.

 When changing your mindset, we have to stretch to think, remember, and digest new knowledge.
-Just doing that is already tiring, so don’t try to be creative and demand to do well right away.
+Just doing that is tiring, so don't try to be creative and demand to do well right away.
 There may be a lot of information, but extracting information is weak.
-Just a few basic parameters are enough: total income, total spending, minimum spending level, standard spending level, amount saved each month, total current assets.
+Just a few basic parameters are enough: total income, total spending, minimum spending level, standard spending level, monthly savings amount, and total current assets.
 That is already a lot for a beginner.
 Each time has different management needs and goals.
 Once the six steps above are clearly defined, you need to proceed slowly and steadily with each step.
-If any step is uncertain, go back and improve it immediately; do not rush to move on.
+If any step is uncertain, go back and improve it immediately; don't rush to move on.

 3. Improvement:

 Two, regularly record to manage spending habits.
 Recording is very important.
-I realized I could not remember expenses that occurred two days ago; I forget very quickly.
-So how can I know my spending habits for a month if I do not record them fully?
-Small expenses like parking fees or iced tea may seem insignificant, but when added up over a month, they are not small at all, as they are our habits.
+I realized I couldn't remember expenses that occurred two days ago; I forget very quickly.
+So how can I know my spending habits for a month if I don't record everything?
+Small expenses like parking fees and iced tea may seem insignificant, but when added up over a month, they are not small at all, as they are our habits.
 These things are no different from lobsters on a small dike but can cause significant damage.
 If left unchecked, just checking and tightening a little can improve many issues.
 We easily waste small things, but few people waste large things.
 And waste is waste.

 This will greatly affect plans and calculations in investment.
-Step six is to evaluate and improve the above five steps.
-When it comes to personal financial management, many people focus on investment and consider it the main goal because they are facing many financial problems and want to quickly escape difficult situations and get rich quickly.
+Step six is to evaluate and improve the previous five steps.
+When it comes to personal financial management, many people focus on investment and consider it the main goal because they are facing many financial issues and want to quickly escape difficult situations and get rich quickly.
 Information from the internet often encourages investing as early as possible, and that is also the advice from many financial experts.
 However, I think differently.
-I want to focus on the management aspect, ensuring income, spending, saving, and investing.
+I want to focus on management factors, ensuring income, spending, saving, and investing.

 Notes when starting

-When I first started, I had many questions and did not know who to ask, doing things while reflecting and asking others if possible.
+When I first started, I had many questions and didn't know who to ask, reflecting while working and asking others if possible.
 Therefore, I actively recorded issues to share.
 First, keep everything as simple as possible.
-When I first started, I often had high expectations: a lot of income, a lot of data, making many reports, having more information, trying to grasp issues quickly and covering all aspects.
+When starting, I often had high expectations: a lot of income, a lot of data, making many reports, having more information, trying to grasp issues quickly and covering all aspects.
 But I realized that this thinking was very hasty and difficult to implement, with low effectiveness.
 It is like someone who is weak trying to train a lot to get healthy quickly, which sounds unreasonable and only makes them more tired.

 When changing your mindset, we have to stretch to think, remember, and digest new knowledge.
-Just doing that is already tiring, so don’t try to be creative and demand to do well right away.
+Just doing that is tiring, so don't try to be creative and demand to do well right away.
 There may be a lot of information, but extracting information is weak.
-Therefore, just a few basic parameters are enough: total income, total spending, minimum spending level, standard spending level, amount saved each month, and total current assets.
+Therefore, just a few basic parameters are enough: total income, total spending, minimum spending level, standard spending level, monthly savings amount, and total current assets.
 That is already a lot for a beginner.
 Each time has different management needs and goals; once the six steps above are clearly defined, you need to proceed slowly and steadily with each step.
-If any step is uncertain, go back and improve it immediately; do not rush to move on.
+If any step is uncertain, go back and improve it immediately; don't rush to move on.

 4. Management: